 January 26, 2018: National Council of Asian Indian Association (NCAIA)’s Manav Seva Sarvodaya Award given to Dr. Vinod Prakash and his wife Mrs. Sarla Prakash for empowering the underprivileged for 30 years

-October 18, 2014: Gandhi Global Family Mahatma Gandhi Seva Medal given to Dr. Vinod Prakash and his wife Mrs. Sarla Prakash for exemplary community service and contributions in meeting community and national needs
+October 18, 2014: Gandhi Global Family Mahatma Gandhi Seva Medal given to Dr. Vinod Prakash and his wife Mrs. Sarla Prakash for exemplary community service and contributions to meeting community and national needs

 June 7, 2013: National Federation of Indian-American Associations’ Social Service Award, for Dr. Vinod Prakash’s exemplary social services through IDRF